hexchat/documentation/appearance.rst

 On Linux application specific themes would work by setting the ``GTK2_RC_FILES`` environment variable but that will not be shown here and the following example is for Windows.

-The latter requires write permissions to HexChat's install dir (e.g. in Program Files).
+Application specific themes on Windows requires write permissions to HexChat's install dir (e.g. in Program Files).
 Global themes are set in *%USERPROFILE%\\.gtkrc-2.0* but will not be covered here.

 This example will use the `Vertex theme <https://github.com/horst3180/Vertex-theme>`_.